 Funding for RESTORE projects is limited to amounts available in the Trust Fund.
 Under the Council-Selected Restoration Component of the Act, 30 percent of available funding is administered for Gulfwide ecosystem restoration and protection.
-The Council-Selected Restoration Component funding decisions are guided by criteria set forth in the RESTORE Act, the Council's Initial Comprehensive Plan: Restoring the Gulf Coast's Ecosystem and Economy (2013 Initial Comprehensive Plan), 2016 Comprehensive Plan Update: Restoring the Gulf Coast's Ecosystem and Economy (2016 Comprehensive Plan Update), and other policies, including the Council's 2019 Planning Framework.
+The Council-Selected Restoration Component funding decisions are guided by criteria set forth in the RESTORE Act and the 2022 Comprehensive Plan Update: Restoring the Gulf Coast's Ecosystem and Economy (2022 Comprehensive Plan Update).
+This is the second update to the 2013 Initial Comprehensive Plan: Restoring the Gulf Coast's Ecosystem and Economy (2013 Initial Comprehensive Plan).
+The 2022 Comprehensive Plan Update provides the public with updates to the strategic guidance that the Council established to effectively administer its roles and responsibilities., and other policies, including the Council's 2019 Planning Framework.
 The remaining 30 percent is allocated to the states under the Spill Impact Component of the Act, according to a formula and regulation approved by the Council in December 2015.
 Spill Impact Component funds are spent according to individual State Expenditure Plans (SEPs), developed by each state Council member, that contribute to the overall economic and ecological recovery of the Gulf.
-The SEPs must adhere to criteria set forth in the Act and are subject to approval by the Council chair in accordance with those criteria. .
-In FY 2021, the Council obligated \$113.7M through grants and interagency agreements to carry out projects and programs under the RESTORE Act, bringing the total amount awarded to \$510.7M: \$203.1M from the Council-Selected Restoration Component (N= 63 awards and \$307.6M from the Spill Impact Component (N=68 awards).
+The SEPs must adhere to criteria set forth in the Act and are subject to approval by the Council chair in accordance with those criteria.

 In cooperation with our restoration partners, the Council is striving to establish a benchmark for collaborative work while facilitating efficient and responsible implementation of large-scale restoration projects across the Gulf.
 The Council recognizes its unique and unprecedented opportunity to implement a restoration effort in a way that restores and protects the Gulf Coast environment, reinvigorates local economies and creates jobs in the region.
 Further, the Council is committed to working with Gulf communities and partners to invest in actions, projects, and programs that will ensure the long-term environmental health and economic prosperity of the Gulf Coast region.
+In FY 2022, the Council awarded more than \$147M through completion of 69 award actions (41 amendments and 23 new awards) to carry out projects and programs under the RESTORE Act, bringing the total amount awarded to \$657.7M: \$271.1M from the Council-Selected Restoration Component, and \$386.7M from the Spill Impact Component.